-A past NAIFA Sales Summit, I spoke to a woman whose business was down.
-She sold health insurance, which at the time, was taking a big hit due to Obamacare.
-She knew she needed to sell other products, like life insurance, in order to stay profitable and competitive.
-I asked her why she hadn't branched out already, if she knew that was the key to continued success.
+At the recent NAIFA Sales Summit, I spoke to a woman whose business is down.
+She sells health insurance, which due to Obamacare, is taking a big hit.
+She knows she needs to sell other products, like life insurance, in order to stay profitable and competitive.
+I asked her why she hasn't branched out already, if she knows that's the key to continued success.
 "I'm too busy," she said.